-FARMING
+DIGITAL FARMING

-We develop and manufacture climate control systems for sustainable farming.
-We optimize the indoor climate for poultry farming, egg production, pork farming and milk farms.
-Thereby helping to improve animal health and increase quality and food safety.
+We develop and SOLUTIONS FOR AGRICULTURE manufacture climate For major food control systems for producers, for exsustainable farming. ample, a controlled We optimize the production chain is indoor climate for vital.
+Through our Al poultry farming, solutions, large parts egg production, of production can be pork farming and controlled, helping milk farms.
+Thereby helping to improve to improve animal health and reduce animal health and waste and thereby increase quality and increasing profitafood safety.